spookieoli/VreeDB/README.md

 - git clone https://github.com/spookieoli/VreeDB
 - docker build -t vreedb .
 - docker run -p 8080:8080 vreedb
+or may be
+- docker run -v C:\collections:/collections -p 8080:8080 --name vreedb_test vreedb

 Once up - you can access the UI at http://127.0.0.1:8080/ (WARNING!
 VREEDB IS IN EARLY ALPHA - DONT USE IT IN PRODUCTION!)